Jaraxal/temperature-simulator/README.md

 # Temperature Simulator

 A Go-based temperature simulator that generates temperature readings for a set of sensors.
-The simulator can output data in CSV or JSON formats and is configurable via a JSON configuration file.
+The output of the simulator is intended to represent temperature data as one might expect to find in data center racks or build HVAC systems.
+The ultimate goal is to load the data into a tool like Elasticsearch for use with Dashboards, Detection Rules and Machine Learning.

+This project was created as part of an effort to learn Go, as a long time-time Perl, Python and Node.js programmer.
+I would appreciate constructive feedback.

 ## Table of Contents